Real, Unbiased Neora/Nerium Review from an Ex-MLMer

 (Okay, besides Grumpy Cat?)

-Neora also has a happiness magazine, podcast, and it seems to be the main underlying philosophy of the company.
+Neora also has a happiness magazine, hosts a podcast on living happy, and the subject seems to be the main underlying philosophy of the company.

 The only problem with being this intense about happiness is that after a while, it does start to sound a lil’… cultish.

 Kinda like when George Carlin used to talk about being “more than happy”: